Hide sensitive data

 In this prefix match example:

-/creditcard/
+• /creditcard/ matches.

-does not match
+• /creditcard does not match.

-values are also case sensitive.
-For example:
+HTTPURL values are case sensitive.
+For example,

 <HTTPURL value="/ORDER/shiptoaddress"/>

-This is different from:
+is different from:

 <HTTPURL value="/order/shiptoaddress"/>

-Finally, to define an HTTPURL
+Finally, to define an HTTPURL that matches everything, use the following pattern:

 <HTTPURL value="/" match="prefix"/>